 In Most Cases, Throwing Incandescent Bulbs Out is Okay

-While you may be tempted to place incandescent bulbs into the recycle bin with other glass items, but given that most recycling centers can’t recycle them, it’s usually best to throw them in with the garbage.
+While you may be tempted to place incandescent bulbs into the recycle bin with other glass items, given that most recycling centers can’t recycle them, it’s usually best to throw them in with the garbage.

 At home, halogen bulbs are increasingly found outside, being used as floodlights.
 This is because halogen lights are a more advanced version of an incandescent bulb, so the light is reliable, and the glass used in them is a lot stronger and capable of withstanding a lot more pressure.

-That makes the buildup of CFL bulbs into typical landfills a major danger; something could be very damaging to the environment and public health, especially if the mercury leaches into the water supply.
+That makes the buildup of CFL bulbs into typical landfills a significant danger; something could be very damaging to the environment and public health, especially if the mercury leaches into the water supply.
 That means the best way to dispose of your old CFL bulbs is by recycling them.
-If everyone simply throws them in the garbage, the mercury could leach into the water system.
+If everyone throws them in the garbage, the mercury could leach into the water system.

-That has always made them favorites in workshops and factories, as well as large offices and businesses.
-Any place where cheap and efficient lighting is wanted and needed to adapt fluorescent tubes to their needs.
+That has always made them favorites in workshops and factories, as well as large offices and businesses—any place where cheap and efficient lighting is wanted and needed to adapt fluorescent tubes to their needs.

 Disposing of fluorescent tube light bulbs is a little trickier than with incandescent bulbs.
 You cannot simply throw them out with the trash.
-Like CFL bulbs, these bulbs also use a small amount of mercury, which means they should also be recycled carefully.
+Like CFL bulbs, these bulbs also use a small amount of mercury, which should also be recycled carefully.

 However, if you take some basic steps recommended by the Environmental Protection Agency (EPA), you can safely remove these bulbs.
 Of course, if you accidentally break a bulb, anyway, don’t panic.
 There is a section later on explaining the EPA rules, and they are easy to handle.

 Whatever you do, avoid using a broom or a vacuum to clean up the mess.
-To the EPA and many state laws, especially California, Maine, Minnesota, Vermont, New Hampshire, Massachusetts, and Washington, that’s a no-no, since a minuscule amount of mercury
+To the EPA and many state laws, especially California, Maine, Minnesota, Vermont, New Hampshire, Massachusetts, and Washington, that’s a no-no since a minuscule amount of mercury.

-Just to reiterate, the disposal and clean-up of broken fluorescent light bulbs can be tricky and potentially dangerous in the short term and environmentally catastrophic in the long term.
+To reiterate, the disposal and clean-up of broken fluorescent light bulbs can be tricky and potentially dangerous in the short term and environmentally catastrophic in the long term.
 That is why the EPA has taken the opportunity to recommend ways to handle them safely.

 Anytime a fluorescent light bulb breaks, whether it’s a tube or a CFL, do the following:

 - Send everyone away, including pets, if applicable, and do so as quickly as possible.
-Then, open a window or two, to let air flow through the room for at least 10-20 minutes.
+Then, open a window or two to let air flow through the room for at least 10-20 minutes.